OpenBuildings/clippings.github.io/_posts/2016-02-17-working-at-clippings.md

 Our mission is to redesign the furniture design industry.
 This sounds quite bold as most of the industry is operating offline and quite slow to change, but we see this as an opportunity.

 We are fulfilling our vision by creating a platform to directly connect design brands and individual designers with their end customers - architects, interior designers and design-conscious consumers.
 We skip the chain of retailers, distributors and dealers.
-Empowering designers we support moving the industry further.
+By empowering designers we support moving the industry further.

 We are a small startup, but aim high and grow quickly.
 We've [recently raised £850k via a crowdfunding campaign among the design community](https://www.crowdcube.com/clippings) to help us with our mission to redesign the design industry.